palera1n/palera1n/README.md

 ### You can obtain v2.0.0 beta [here](https://github.com/palera1n/palera1n-c/releases).

 # Warnings
-- This palera1n rewrite has noticeably different arguments compared to older palera1n, would recommend you take a look at how to use palera1n-c [here](https://cdn.nickchan.lol/palera1n/c-rewrite/releases/v2.0.0-beta.1/palera1n.1.html).
+- This palera1n rewrite has noticeably different arguments compared to the shell version of palera1n.
+  - Highly recommended that you take a look at how to use palera1n-c [here](https://cdn.nickchan.lol/palera1n/c-rewrite/releases/v2.0.0-beta.1/palera1n.1.html).

 - This does **NOT** support tethered creation or booting.
 You must use the older [shell version of palera1n](https://github.com/palera1n/palera1n).

 - We are **NOT** responsible for any data loss, or the result of a device being bricked.
 The user of this program accepts responsibility should something happen to their device.
 While nothing should happen, jailbreaking has risks in itself.
-If your device is stuck in recovery, please run futurerestore `--exit-recovery`, or use `irecovery -n`.
+  - If your device is stuck in recovery, please run futurerestore `--exit-recovery`, or use `irecovery -n`.

-- palera1n-c will never work in VirtualBox, VMware or any virtual machine that doesn't support a PCI passthrough.
+- palera1n-c will never work in VirtualBox, VMware or any virtual machine that doesn't support PCI passthrough.

 # Requirements
-- Needs a checkm8 vulnerable iOS device on iOS 15.x or 16.x (`A8` - `A11`)
+- A checkm8 vulnerable iOS device on iOS 15.x or 16.x (`A8` - `A11`)
-	-	If using Rootful, **you will need 5-10GB of space** for the fakefs.
-This means that 16GB devices cannot be semi-tethered with Rootful.
+	-	If using rootful, you will need **5-10GB of space** for the fakefs.
+This means 16GB devices cannot use the full fakefs creation.
+However, you can change the arguments to `-Bf` to create a fakefs with bind mounts, so it uses a smaller size, at the expense having unwritable parts in rarely-written paths, and then boot it
-	- On `A11`, **you must disable your passcode while in the jailbroken state** (on iOS 16, you need to reset your device before proceeding with palera1n `A11`).
+	- On `A11`, **you must disable your passcode while in the jailbroken state** (on iOS 16, you need to **reset your device** before proceeding with palera1n).

 - **USB-A** cables are recommended to use, USB-C may have issues with palera1n and getting into DFU mode.<details><summary>Technical explanation</summary>The BootROM will only enter DFU if it detects USB voltage, which boils down to checking whether a certain pin is asserted from the Tristar chip.
 The Tristar does this based on the cable's accessory ID, and apparently USB-A and USB-C cables have different accessory IDs, and the one of the USB-C cables makes the Tristar not assert the USB voltage pin.</details>